InteractionDesignFoundation/handbook/index.md

                 <li>We are action-oriented and strong believers in the maxim "ideas are worthless without execution."</li>
                 <li>We have enormous degrees of freedom because we are able to live up to that responsibility.</li>
                 <li>We finish what we have started; we don't feel good until we've carved a unicorn out of the monster.</li>
-                <li>We are "subversives" to a certain point-we understand small acts of defiance can lead to better outcomes.</li>
                 <li>We know that even small tasks can give us emotional rewards when we know why we are doing them.</li>
                 <li>We set audacious but achievable goals by breaking them into small and concrete plans.</li>
                 <li>We welcome critique; we use our mistakes in a constructive way to become stronger.</li>